IU-Capstone-Project-2025/Outfit_predict/README.md

 - **AI-Powered Outfit Suggestions**: Get outfit recommendations based on the clothes you own.
 - **Similarity Search**: Our system uses advanced similarity search to match your clothes with items in pre-styled outfits.
 - **Save Favorite Outfits**: Keep track of the outfits you love.
+- **Filter Suggested Outfits**: You can personalize outfits suggestions: filter them by several styles, such as formal style, streetwear, and etc.
+- **Clothes Suggestions**: Sometimes, only one additional item can make your outfit perfect.
+During outfit recommendations, we implemented a feature to suggest lacking item to compose this outfit.

 ---